legiaifenix/arcadia/README.md

     new ArcadiaFactory('', 'public', 'uploads', 50000);
   ```

+##It all starts from somewhere

+    Arcadia will instanciate a model through the factory initiation.
+You can access such object to ask it to do the functionalities
+    you desire, by just asking for it via factory:

+    ```
+        $arcadiaF->getFactory();
+    ```

 ##Uploading an image

     We can start uploading an image by passing the field parameter through our factory: